SalmaRedaBedair/multi-vendor-store/notes_06.2.md

-# custom validation rule
+# custom validation rule (there is three methods to make it)
-- we use it to make our own rule for valiation like forbidden some keywords
+- we use it to make our own rule for validation like forbidden some keywords
-- run command
+## run command

 ```
 php artisan make:Rule Filter